rkwitt/teaching/WS1819/CV/PS/README.md

 ### 6. Masked Autoregressive Flows (MAF)

-For those who are into density estimation, this project should be interesting to you as you will implement an approach to what is known as **neural density estimation**.
+For those who are into density estimation, this project should be interesting to, you as you will implement an approach to what is known as **neural density estimation**.
+In particular, given data, the task is to model the joint density of a set of variables.
+This is different to VAEs or GANs, in that neural density estimators provide *exact* density evaluations.

 #### Articles